 - Early start: you should aim to arrive early to beat the crowds and enjoy much of this popular trail to yourself.

 - Midge alert: although we encountered far fewer of those pesky Scottish midges than we had around Loch Lomond, it’d still be good to be prepared.
-You could consider a Smidge net (best purchase ever!) and check the Midge Watch for a daily update on the numbers of these nasty little buggers.
+You could consider checking the Midge Watch for a daily update on the numbers of these nasty little buggers.

 - Bidean Nam Bian deaths: tragically, although not commonplace, there have been fatalities on Bidean Nam Bian.
 If you lack mountain hiking experience, the weather is poor or there is even just a slight dusting of snow on the peaks, please, do not hike Bidean Nam Bian.
 It can be very dangerous.

-- Explore Glencoe: why not drop into the Glencoe Visitor Centre or check out some of these excellent activity options with Get Your Guide.
+- Explore Glencoe: why not drop into the Glencoe Visitor Centre to discover more about the area.

 Bidean Nam Bian is one of our favourite walks in Glencoe, if not the entire West Highlands.
 Let us know what you think of this Glencoe hike in the comments below.